Fylhan/qompoter/README.md

 * Bash
 * Git, sed, zip

-Works on Linux and Windows (Git bash).
-It should also work on Mac or Windows (Cygwin or Mysys command line) but I did not test it yet.
+Works on Linux and Windows (using Git bash).
+It should also work on Mac and more widely on Windows (Cygwin or Mysys command line) but I did not test it yet.

 Installation
 --------------------------------

-Dowload Qompoter and make the script file runnable, and move it to a place accessible in the `PATH`:
+Download Qompoter and make the script file runnable, and move it to a place accessible in the `PATH`:

 	wget https://raw.githubusercontent.com/Fylhan/qompoter/f5ede63cb54586fc0388a95da3c7cab7ee559f1f/qompoter.sh -O qompoter.sh
 	chmod u+x qompoter.sh